-The findings reveal significant safety concerns within the community, with various groups expressing feelings of "very unsafe" or "unsafe."
-Women and girls are particularly harassment, physical assault/ abuse not relating to GBV.
-Men and boys also feel unsafe, primarily because of theft, gang activities, and insecurity, though to a slightly lesser extent than women/girls especially during late hours.
+Women and girls are particularly at risk.
+Men and boys also felt unsafe.
 Vulnerable groups, such as the elderly, persons with disabilities, and those with chronic illnesses, consistently exhibit higher safety concerns.
-The LGBTQI community and minority groups show mixed feelings, possibly due to discrimination and prejudice they face.
+The LGBTQI community and minority groups show mixed feelings highlighting specific concerns within this community.